Nationals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Logan Webb (2-5) will take the mound for the Giants, his eighth start of the season.
+- The Giants' Sean Manaea (1-1) will make his sixth start of the season.

+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

+- In five starts, Manaea has pitched through or past the fifth inning two times.
+He has a season average of 3.3 frames per outing.

 |Opponent